vincedh2/Lithium-CRMA-Sufficiency-Data/README.md

 # Supplementary Data – Lithium Value Chain

-This repository provides the supplementary dataset accompanying the working paper
-**“Can European strategic autonomy be achieved without sufficiency?
+This repository provides the supplementary dataset accompanying the academic work **“Can European strategic autonomy be achieved without sufficiency?
 Modelling the implications of the Critical Raw Materials Act on the lithium value chain.”**

 The data is designed for transparency and reproducibility of the modelling exercises presented in the paper.
 It can be used to parameterise the TIAM-IFPEN model or for related analyses of the lithium supply chain.